Talk to the Teacher or Principal First

 If the Investigation Committee determines the complaint falls within the College's jurisdiction, the member is informed of the complaint and is given an opportunity to respond in writing within 35 days.
 The response is then shared with the complainant.

-Most complaints are first considered for their suitability under the Complaint Resolution Program, which is voluntary and consented to by both parties.
-The College uses complaint resolution to facilitate the resolution of complaints without a full investigation or full hearing.
-All parties must agree to participate in complaint resolution, the result must be in the public interest and the outcome must be similar to what a hearing would have produced.
+Most complaints are considered for their suitability under the Complaint Resolution Program, which is voluntary.
+The College uses complaint resolution to resolve complaints without an extensive investigation or contested hearing.
+The result must be in the public interest and the outcome must be similar to outcomes from regular hearings.

 Investigating the Complaint